HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     To return to the **Content Reporting** landing page, click the back button found on the upper left corner of the **Updates** page.

-3. On the **Updates** page table, hover over a row of a completed bulk update to display the view action button.
+3. In the **Updates** page table, hover over a row of a completed bulk update to display the view action button.
 Click this button to display the dialog for the list of items processed and their details.

     ![](../../../../assets/HCL_Content_Reporting_Updates_View_Report_Button.png)